loiseaujc/QuadProg/paper/paper.md

 solution = solve(problem)
 ```

-where `solution` is a derived-type with the following attributes

-- `solution%x` : Solution of the constrained QP.
-- `solution%y` : Corresponding vector of Lagrange multipliers.
-- `solution%obj` : Minimum of the objective function evaluated at the constrained solution.
+where `solution` is a derived-type storing the solution of the constrained QP, the vector of Lagrange multipliers and the minimum of the objective function evaluated at the constrained solution.
-- `solution%success` : Boolean flag determining whether the solver terminated successfully (`solution%success = .true.`) or if the problem is unfeasible (`solution%success = .false.`).

 # Example